I. NVRA and California Elections Code Requirements for DMV Voter Registration

 A. Sources

-- 1. Local DMV Field Offices: DMV field offices forward to the county elections official all VRCs completed and submitted in their offices.
+- Local DMV Field Offices: DMV field offices maintain a stock of VRCs that are available to DMV customers.
 For a list of field offices by county, please visit the DMV’s website: www.dmv.ca.gov

-- 2. Secretary of State: Most VRCs available in DMV offices are not pre-addressed to a specific county.
+- Secretary of State: VRCs are available in DMV offices are not pre- addressed to a specific county.
 Rather, they are pre-addressed to the Secretary of State.
 VRCs from DMV field offices that are completed and mailed by a DMV customer outside of a DMV field office will reach the Secretary of State, who will forward these VRCs to the appropriate county elections official.

 B. Method and Frequency of Transmittal

-- 1. Local DMV Field Offices: Local DMV field offices forward all VRCs received to county elections offices on a daily basis.
-The VRCs are typically sent by priority mail.
+- Local DMV Field Offices: If DMV staff receives completed VRCs, they are typically sent by priority mail.
 County elections offices may also work out alternate arrangements with their local DMV field offices for the transmittal of VRCs.

-- 2. Secretary of State: The Secretary of State sorts and forwards to the appropriate county elections offices all VRCs received on a daily basis.
+- Secretary of State: The Secretary of State sorts and forwards to the appropriate county elections offices all VRCs as they are received.

 C. Processing VRCs